-What Does it Mean to Pay An Account Current?
+What Creditors Mean to Pay An Account Current?

 If you've fallen behind on your credit card or loan payments, your lender may talk to you about "bringing your account current."
 That's another way of saying that you make a payment large enough to satisfy any past due balance that's accumulated since you made your last payment.